flipifucan/Testing-Lab/v3.5-Curriculum/2-Canvas-Content/03-terminal-and-bash/content/challenge.md

 Your next task is to move evidence from the specific days on which Lucky Duck experienced heavy losses at the roulette tables.

-1. Try to Navigate to your `HOME` directory where you created the `Lucky_Duck_Investigations` directory and run the following command to set up the evidence files:
+1. Navigate to your `HOME` directory where you created the `Lucky_Duck_Investigations` directory and run the following command to set up the evidence files:

    - `wget "https://drive.google.com/uc?id=1ZLY_fuFu3wz7tOlxf-GUrnvp3htuGKSa" -O 3-HW-setup-evidence && chmod +x ./3-HW-setup-evidence && ./3-HW-setup-evidence`